syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Grid/Pivot-Columns.md

 The width of the columns can be changed by using the `QueryColWidth` event.

-Refer the below code sample to change the width of the columns by using the column index.
+Refer the below code sample to change the width of the columns by using the column indexes.

 {% tabs %}